 Velvet beans are natural sources of L-dopa, a precursor molecule to dopamine.
 Studies show that they may be as effective as Parkinson’s disease medications at boosting dopamine levels.

-More research is needed to determine the intensity, type, and duration of exercise that is most effective at boosting dopamine in humans, but the current research is very promising.
+Research also shows that exercise can help raise dopamine levels, though more research is needed to determine the intensity, type, and duration of exercise that is most effective (24).

 Summary

-Exercise can improve mood and may boost dopamine levels when performed regularly.
+Exercise can improve mood and may boost dopamine levels.
 More research is needed to determine specific recommendations for increasing dopamine levels.

 When dopamine is released in the brain, it creates feelings of alertness and wakefulness.

-Animal studies indicate that dopamine is released in large amounts in the morning when it’s time to wake up and that levels naturally fall in the evening when it’s time to go to sleep.
+Research indicates that dopamine is released in large amounts in the morning when it’s time to wake up and that levels naturally fall in the evening when it’s time to sleep (25, 26).

 Summary